Scandinavian Airlines System Flight 751

 Scandinavian Airlines System Flight 751 was a regularly scheduled Scandinavian Airlines passenger flight from Stockholm, Sweden, to Warsaw, Poland, via Copenhagen, Denmark.
-On 27 December 1991, a McDonnell Douglas MD-81 operating the flight, registration OY-KHO, piloted by Danish Captain Stefan G. Rasmussen (44); and Swedish first officer Ulf Cedermark (34), both experienced pilots with 8,000 and 3,000 flight hours, respectively, was forced to make an emergency landing in a field near Gottröra, Sweden.
-Ice had collected on the wings' inner roots (close to the fuselage) before takeoff, broke off, and was ingested into the engines as the aircraft became airborne on takeoff, ultimately resulting in the failure of both engines.
+On 27 December 1991, a McDonnell Douglas MD-81 operating the flight, registration OY-KHO, piloted by Danish Captain Stefan G. Rasmussen (44) and Swedish first officer Ulf Cedermark (34), both experienced pilots with 8,000 and 3,000 flight hours, respectively, was forced to make an emergency landing in a field near Gottröra, Sweden.
+Ice had collected on the wings' inner roots (close to the fuselage) before takeoff, broke off, and was ingested into the engines as the aircraft became airborne, ultimately disabling both engines.
 All 129 passengers and crew aboard survived.

 The incident is known as the Gottröra crash (Gottrörakraschen) or the Miracle at Gottröra (Miraklet i Gottröra) in Sweden.

 Aircraft

-The aircraft was a McDonnell Douglas MD-81, registered OY-KHO with serial number 53003, line number 1844.
-It made its first flight on 16 March 1991, and was delivered soon after to SAS on 10 April 1991.
-At the time of the accident, the aircraft had been in service for only nine months.
-It was fitted with two Pratt & Whitney JT8D low-bypass turbofan engines.
+The aircraft involved was a McDonnell Douglas MD-81, MSN 53003, registered as OY-KHO, that was manufactured by McDonnell Douglas in 1991.
+It had logged approximately 1608 airframe hours and 1272 takeoff and landing cycles and was equipped with two Pratt & Whitney JT8D-217C engines.